 Driving drunk or while impaired by drugs is one of the most reckless acts that anyone can commit, and if you’ve been involved in a DUI accident, you know firsthand the heartache and devastation it can cause.
 Pennsylvania, like all other states, takes a harsh stance against DUI offenders, providing substantial criminal penalties to those who are found guilty of the charge.
-However, you can also hold the DUI offender accountable for the injuries you sustain as a result of their careless and negligent disregard of your safety by filing a DUI accident claim in civil court.
-Our DUI accident attorney can help.
+However, you can also hold the DUI offender accountable for the Personal Injuries you sustain as a result of their careless and negligent disregard of your safety by filing a DUI accident claim in civil court.
+Our DUI Accident Attorney can help.
 Our firm has a history of advocating for accident victims in Doylestown and surrounding areas.

 Last year alone, there were nearly 370 people killed due to the actions of inebriated drivers in the state of Pennsylvania.
-This amounts to 33 percent of all statewide traffic deaths.
+This amounts to 33 percent of all statewide traffic Deaths.
 These senseless deaths were all tragic, shocking, and sadly, preventable.
 A total of 11,041 motor vehicle accidents last year were related to alcohol, with untold injuries to thousands of innocent people who were out and about shopping, driving to school, or running errands when their lives were upended by a DUI driver.

 Holding DUI Drivers Accountable